 - Apples: Use firm baking apples like Gala or Granny Smith.

-- Lemon juice: You can use bottled or fresh.
-This helps the cored apples from browning and oxidizing.
+- Lemon juice: This is optional, but it helps the cored apples from browning and oxidizing.
+You can use bottled or fresh lemon juice.

 - Dried fruits: I used dried cranberries and raisins, but you can use any dried fruit your family likes.
 If using larger items like dried apricots, cut them into small pieces first.